analogdevicesinc/genalyzer/doc/spectral_analysis.md

 +------------------+--------------------+-------------------+
 ```

 Notice that this table shows ``7`` frequencies, their magnitudes, and their labels.
 In addition to the auto-configured ``dc`` component, with the help of the manually configured signal component, Genalyzer has identified ``4`` others: the image, two second-order harmonics, and one third-order harmonic.
 We also see a ``wo`` (worst-other) component which, as the name indicates, is the component of the highest magnitude excluding the ones listed so far.
 By default, Genalyzer identifies harmonics upto the `6`th order.
-In [this](https://github.com/analogdevicesinc/genalyzer/blob/main/bindings/python/examples/gn_doc_spectral_analysis1.py) Python script, we set the the number of harmonics to take into account to ``3`` with the following line:
+In the [spectral-analysis example](https://github.com/analogdevicesinc/genalyzer/blob/main/bindings/python/examples/gn_doc_spectral_analysis1.py) Python script, we set the the number of harmonics to take into account to ``3`` with the following line:
 ```{code-block} python
 gn.fa_hd(test_label, num_harmonics)
 ```